cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 > **Note:**
 >
-> - Effect Handlers are currently experimental.
-This option may change in future versions; use with caution.
+> - Effect Handlers are currently an experimental feature and may change in future versions.
+Use with caution.
 > - Using Effect Handlers requires importing the `stdx.effect` library.

 ### `--experimental` <sup>[frontend]</sup>

-Enables experimental features, allowing the use of other experimental feature options on the command line.
+Enables experimental features, allowing other experimental options to be used on the command line.

 > **Note:**
 >
 > Binaries generated with experimental features may have potential runtime issues.
-Use this option at your own risk.
+Please be aware of the risks when using this option.

-## Compiler Plugin Options
+## Compilation Plugin Option

 ### `--plugin <value>` <sup>[frontend]</sup>

-Provides compiler plugin capability.
-As an experimental feature, it is currently only for internal validation and does not support custom plugin development.
-Using this option may cause errors.
+Provides compiler plugin capabilities but is **experimental** and intended only for internal validation.
+Custom plugins by developers are not supported (may cause errors).

 ## Other Features

-### Compiler Error Message Colors
+### Colored Compiler Error Messages

 For the Windows version of the Cangjie compiler, colored error messages are only displayed when running on Windows 10 version 1511 (Build 10586) or later.
-Otherwise, colors are not displayed.
+No colors are displayed on older Windows versions.

-### Setting build-id
+### Setting `build-id`

-Use `--link-options "--build-id=<arg>"`<sup>1</sup> to pass linker options for setting build-id.
+Linker options can be passed through using `--link-options "--build-id=<arg>"`<sup>1</sup> to set a `build-id`.

-This feature is not supported when compiling Windows targets.
+This feature is not supported when compiling for Windows targets.

-### Setting rpath
+### Setting `rpath`

-Use `--link-options "-rpath=<arg>"`<sup>1</sup> to pass linker options for setting rpath.
+Linker options can be passed through using `--link-options "-rpath=<arg>"`<sup>1</sup> to set an `rpath`.

-This feature is not supported when compiling Windows targets.
+This feature is not supported when compiling for Windows targets.

 ### Incremental Compilation

-Enable incremental compilation with `--incremental-compile`<sup>[frontend]</sup>.
-When enabled, `cjc` uses cache files from previous compilations to speed up the current compilation.
+Incremental compilation is enabled via `--incremental-compile`<sup>[frontend]</sup>.
+After enabling, `cjc` speeds up the current compilation by leveraging cached files from the previous build.

 > **Note:**
 >
-> This is an experimental feature.
-Binaries generated with this option may have potential runtime issues; use with caution.
-This option must be used with `--experimental`.
-Specifying this option saves incremental compilation cache and logs to the `.cached` directory under the output file path.
+> - This is an experimental feature.
+Binaries generated with it may have potential runtime issues.
+Use with caution.
+> - Must be used together with the `--experimental` option.
+> - When enabled, incremental compilation caches and logs are saved to the `.cached` directory under the output path.

-### Output CHIR
+### Outputting CHIR

-Use `--emit-chir=[raw|opt]`<sup>[frontend]</sup> to specify output of serialized CHIR compilation phase products. `raw` outputs CHIR before compiler optimization, `opt` outputs CHIR after optimization.
-Using `--emit-chir` defaults to outputting optimized CHIR.
+The serialized output of the CHIR (Cangjie Intermediate Representation) compilation phase is specified via `--emit-chir=[raw|opt]`<sup>[frontend]</sup>:
+- `raw`: Outputs unoptimized CHIR (before compiler optimizations).
+- `opt`: Outputs optimized CHIR (after compiler optimizations).
+- Using `--emit-chir` without arguments defaults to `opt`.

 ### `--no-prelude` <sup>[frontend]</sup>

-Disables automatic import of the standard library core package.
+Disables the automatic import of the standard library's `core` package.

 > **Note:**
 >
-> This option can only be used when compiling the Cangjie standard library core package, not for other Cangjie code compilation scenarios.
+> This option can only be used to compile the Cangjie standard library's `core` package.
+It is not intended for compiling other Cangjie code.

 ## Environment Variables Used by `cjc`